Consistency of the dynamical high-scale type-I seesaw mechanism: Higgs vacuum stability and neutrino mass

-Let us start by looking at the impact of the right-handed neutrinos on the stability of the Higgs vacuum.
-As we discussed at length in Section \ref{sec:sm-vac}, the \sm RG running of the Higgs quartic scalar coupling $\lambda$ is dominated by the top Yukawa, which is the largest coupling present in the theory.
-As we saw, in this case the \sm $\lambda$ coupling becomes negative around the scale $\mu\sim 10^{10}$ GeV.
-However, within the seesaw completion, the neutrino Yukawa couplings $Y_\nu$ of \eqref{seesaw-lag} can completely dominate the RG behavior of $\lambda$ as shown in Fig. \ref{RG-31-Running}.
+Having set up our basic scheme, let us start by looking at the impact of the right-handed neutrinos on the stability of the Higgs vacuum.
+As we discussed at length in Section \ref{sec:sm-vac}, the \sm RGEs running of the Higgs quartic scalar coupling $\lambda_{\rm{SM}}$ is dominated by the top Yukawa, which is the largest coupling present in the theory.
+As we saw, in this case the \sm $\lambda_{\rm{SM}}$ coupling becomes negative around the scale $\mu\sim 10^{10}$ GeV.
+However, within the seesaw completion, above the scale $\mu=M_{R}$ the neutrino Yukawa couplings $Y_\nu$ of \eqref{seesaw-lag} can completely dominate the RGEs behavior of $\lambda$ as shown in Figs.~\ref{RG-31-Running1} and \ref{RG-31-Running2}.

-Fig.~\ref{RG-31-Running} illustrates the effect of the new neutrino Yukawa coupling $Y_{\nu}$ on various other couplings.
-One sees that the RG running of $\lambda$ can be completely dominated by the Yukawa coupling $Y_{\nu}$, particularly for $Y_{\nu} \approx \mathcal{O}(1)$.
-For illustration we have taken two representative values of Yukawa couplings $Y_{\nu}=0.3,\,0.5$.
-One sees from Fig.~\ref{RG-31-Running} that for $Y_{\nu} = 0.3,\,0.5$, the Higgs quartic coupling $\lambda$ becomes negative at $\mu=10^{9},\,10^{8}\,\text{GeV}$ respectively i.e. faster than the \sm case, Fig.~\ref{RG-SM-Running}.